v0idDE/game-template/README.md

 - `images`: The exact file names of all preview images present.
 Try to use `.png` or `.jpg` formats.
 The images get displayed in the preview window as a dia show after any configured video(s) played.
 - `videos`: The exact file name of all preview videos present in your preview folder.
 Note the [requirements for preview videos](#videos).
 - `info1` - `info4` (optional but recommended): String pairs containing short information about the game, displayed below the image/video preview.
 The first string of each pair is displayed on the left, as a descriptor.
 The second string is the information itself displayed next to it on the right.
-<br>The  discriptor is shortened to 10 characters.
+<br>The  descriptor is shortened to 10 characters.
 (I.e. `Mylongdescriptor` becomes `Mylongdesc:`, `Creators` becomes `Creators:`)
 <br>The actual information (i.e. the second strings) combined have 96 characters in total, but they break lines automatically.
 There are 6 lines available, each 16 characters long.
 So try to keep the information short.
-<br> We recommend to use these fields to give information that is interesting to the players.
+<br> We recommend using these fields to give information that is interesting to the players.
 Let them know from which context (e.g. course, lecture or game jam) the game comes.
 Give yourself credit as creators/developers by displaying your names or nicknames.
 Let them know in which semester the game was released/created.
 <br>If you only need 2 or 3 info fields, leave the rest out or empty.
-- `moreInfoText` (optional): More info text desplayed in the additional info panel.
+- `moreInfoText` (optional): More info text displayed in the additional info panel.
 Put more information, background, instructions and credits here.
 Use `\n` for line breaks.

 ## Your almost done!